Andrew Krystal: As radio host on Fan 590

 On August 16, 2010, Krystal made his début on the Fan 590 on the 9AM-12PM timeslot.
 On September 21, 2010, Krystal made his debut as the host of the FAN 590's new morning show, Andrew Krystal in the Morning, on the 5:30AM-9AM timeslot with contributions by FAN 590 veteran Dan Dunleavy as its sports anchor.

 On February 10, 2011, it was announced that Krystal was removed as the Fan 590's morning show host.
 Program director Don Kollins stated that he would remain with the station to "fill on-air shifts and work with me on new projects".
 Greg Brady served as the interim morning show host after Krystal's removal and was later named as the official morning show co-host along with Jim Lang on March 10, 2011.

 On March 2, 2011, Krystal began hosting the 1PM-3PM timeslot, formerly hosted by Brady.
 On June 22, 2011, it was announced that Krystal was dismissed from the Fan 590.
 The station's program director, Don Kollins, stated that "Andrew is moving on to pursue other opportunities within Rogers and we wish him the very best."

 As of early 2013, Krystal was no longer a television news reporter for CityNews in Toronto.

+In November 2020, Krystal joined The Todd Veinotte Show, returning to News 95.7 in Halifax.
 Krystal died in Toronto on May 22, 2022.